by Susan Flantzer © Unofficial Royalty 2020

 During World War II, Japan occupied Cambodia.
 After the end of the war, Sihanouk worked to gain Cambodia’s independence from France which was achieved in 1953.
 Sihanouk decided to abdicate in 1955 so he could directly participate in politics.
 He reverted to the title of Prince and was succeeded by his father Norodom Suramarit as King of Cambodia.
 Sihanouk’s political party Sangkum won the general elections in 1955 and he became Prime Minister of Cambodia.

 Sihanouk was ousted by the Cambodian Coup of 1970.
 He fled to China and North Korea and formed a government-in-exile and resistance movement.
 He encouraged Cambodians to fight the new government and backed the Khmer Rouge during the Cambodian Civil War.
-Khmer Rouge was the name that was given to members of the Communist Party of Kampuchea.
-Kampuchea was name Cambodia was known from 1975 – 1990.
+Khmer Rouge was the name given to members of the Communist Party of Kampuchea.
+Kampuchea was the name Cambodia was known as from 1975 – 1990.
 The Khmer Rouge regime was highly autocratic, totalitarian, xenophobic, paranoid, and repressive.
 During the regime, hundreds of thousands of political opponents of the Khmer Rouge were murdered and its racist emphasis on national purity resulted in the genocide of Cambodian minorities.
 In 1975, after the Khmer Rouge’s victory, Sihanouk returned to Cambodia as a figurehead head of state.
 His relations with the new government declined and in 1976 he resigned.
 Sihanouk was placed under house arrest until the Vietnamese forces overthrew the Khmer Rouge in 1979 and the People’s Republic of Kampuchea was formed.

 Sihanouk once again went into exile and founded the National United Front for an Independent, Neutral, Peaceful and Cooperative Cambodia, a royalist political party in Cambodia.
 After a long period of work and negotiations, the 1991 Paris Peace Accords were signed and the United Nations Transitional Authority in Cambodia (UNTAC) was established the following year.
 The UNTAC organized the 1993 Cambodian general elections, and a coalition government, jointly led by Sihanouk’s son Norodom Ranariddh and Hun Sen, was formed.
 A new constitution came into effect on September 24, 1993, and Sihanouk was reinstated as the King of Cambodia.